Gareth Roberts (footballer)

 Gareth Wyn Roberts (born 6 February 1978) is a Welsh former footballer.
 He played more than 600 league games in a 22-year career which has taken in eight different clubs, and was capped nine times for Wales.
 He was part of the Tranmere Rovers side which reached the club's first major cup final in 2000.
-He is currently assistant manager at Stalybridge Celtic.

 Club career

 Early career

 Roberts started his career as a trainee at Liverpool and played alongside future England internationals Michael Owen and Jamie Carragher in the 1996 FA Youth Cup winning side, who beat a West Ham United side featuring Frank Lampard and Rio Ferdinand.

 Roberts failed to make the grade at Anfield, however, and was released by the club which led to him being signed up by Ronnie Whelan, then manager of Greek side Panionios.
 His stay in Greece was very brief however, lasting just 15 league games, however he did feature in both of their legs of their Cup Winners Cup quarter final against eventual winners Lazio in March 1999, with Panionios losing 7–0 on aggregate, 4–0 in the home leg and 3–0 in the away leg at the Stadio Olimpico.
 Roberts returned to England with a loan spell to Tranmere Rovers in August 1999, which became permanent in November the same year.